mixu/nwm/readme.md

 # Installation

+Starting with `v1.3.0`, nwm works with the following Node versions: `4.0.x`, `0.12.x`, `0.10.x`, `0.8.x`.
+An old commit works with `0.6.x` as well, see [appendix.md](./appendix.md).
+For 4.0.x, you may need a newer GCC version, see the section near the bottom of the readme for instructions.

-Prerequisites: a 0.10.x/0.8.x/0.6.x branch version of Node, xterm and python.
-Install the following dev packages:
+Other prerequisites: `xterm` and `python` (for node-gyp).
+Also install the following dev packages:

-- On Ubuntu (10.4) and Debian (6 stable): `sudo apt-get install libx11-dev libxinerama-dev`
+- On Ubuntu (10.4, 12.4) and Debian (6 stable): `sudo apt-get install libx11-dev libxinerama-dev`
 - On Arch (after installing X11): `sudo pacman -S xterm libxinerama`; also, you need to [set python to be python2](http://stackoverflow.com/questions/15400985/how-to-completely-replace-python-3-with-python-2-in-arch-linux) for [gyp](http://en.wikipedia.org/wiki/GYP_%28software%29), the build tool that gets invoked by [node-gyp](https://github.com/TooTallNate/node-gyp).
-- On Fedora: (need to update this)
+- On Fedora: (need to update this, please file a readme PR!)

 Next, install nwm via npm with the `-g` flag:

     npm install -g nwm

 This installs the `nwm` command globally, which can be then used to easily launch the window manager.
-If you want to install using git, or if you are still using Node 0.6.x, see `appendix.md` for more instructions.
+If you want to install using git, see `appendix.md` for more instructions.

 Next, add an entry for nwm using `/usr/share/xsessions` (assuming you are using Gnome / GDM) as a login manager: